JulScsl/opencode-sandbox/README.md

 When you run the script:

+1. Detects available container runtime (prefers Podman, falls back to Docker)
-1. Creates/removes any existing container for the current project
+2. Creates/removes any existing container for the current project
-2. Starts a new Podman container with:
+3. Starts a new container with:
    - Your current directory mounted as `/workspace`
    - Security restrictions applied
    - Host timezone configured
-   - Serena MCP server running on port 9121
+   - Serena MCP server running
-3. Launches OpenCode interactively inside the container
+4. Launches OpenCode interactively inside the container
-4. Automatically cleans up the container when you exit
+5. Automatically cleans up the container when you exit

 ### Advanced Usage